Associate Dean for Education [at Carnegie Mellon Qatar]

 "If you're not TOTALLY APPALLED, you're not paying attention!"

-– bumper sticker (another wonderful motto for these past
+– bumper sticker (a wonderful motto for these past

 four eight years [to be clear, the years in question